Fabian-Kleine/file-converter/README.md

 API_SECRET = <your_secret>
 ```
 Alternatively you can just start `main.py` which will give you a prompt to enter the API Secret.

+If you want to use the `.exe` of this programm switch to the `exe` branche and follow the guide there.